jranger615/T500-TAP/README.md

 <br />

 > [!IMPORTANT]
 >All changes ive made are based off previous cfg files using KAMP developed by Trist0ne via https://github.com/Trist0ne/T500-Configuration-Public/tree/main.
-Please make sure you start with is configurations before you continue or some of this may not work
+Please make sure you start with his configurations before you continue or some of this may not work

 <h4>OptTap V2.4 RC8</h4>